-Don?t let internal parasites steal profits from your pasture cattle: Remember to deworm cattle.
+Internal parasites steal profits from your pasture cattle.
+Remember to deworm cattle.

 Cattle producers need to look no further than their favorite cattle magazine or website to realize that there are a multitude of productsavailable that claim to add value to their cattle.
 Of all these availableproducts, one might be surprised to find that the category that adds the mostvalue to the cow/calf and stocker operations is dewormers.

 According to an analysis of beef cattle production technologies, using a dewormer in the cow/calf herd can add $201/head to the profitability of the cow.
 This added value is due to improved weaning weight on the calf and improved pregnancy rate on the cow.
 For stockers, the added value is $24/head.
 This is due primarily to added weight gain.

 Understanding Cattle Parasites